 Devereux Advanced Behavioral Health

-Behavioral Health is one of the nation’s largest nonprofit organizations
+is one of the nation’s largest nonprofit organizations providing services,

-a comprehensive national network of clinical, therapeutic, educational, and
+organization operates a comprehensive national network of clinical,

-understanding of the brain, its unique approach combines evidence-based
+brain, its unique approach combines evidence-based interventions with

-employees working in programs across the nation, it is a recognized partner for
+working in programs across the nation, Devereux is a recognized partner for

 families, schools and communities, serving many of our country’s most